 Furthermore, aim to include whole grain carbs for at least 2 of your main meals.
 Great carb sources could be oats, brown rice, potatoes, wholegrain pasta or bread.

 Step 3: Tracking your progress

 No matter our goal, it's helpful to track our progress to make sure we stay on track.
-Building muscle is a slower process, but the reward for all your hard work and consistency is amazing!
-When building muscle, here's what you can expect in terms of progress 👇🏼
+Losing weight can sometimes feel like a slower process, but the reward for all your hard work and consistency is amazing!
+When losing weight, here's how we recommend you track your progress 👇🏼

-Your strength should definitely increase over time.
-If you're following a personalised training plan or otherwise tracking your workouts, you will notice the difference.
+💪 Monitor your strength.
+If you're following a personalised training plan or otherwise tracking your workouts, you will notice the difference in your strength.
 Not only will you be able to lift heavier and heavier, but you will build a strong body, core and joints so you avoid injuries, niggles and pains.
 Goodbye lower back pain.
 Goodbye not being able to carry the groceries home.
 Goodbye low energy.
 Time to feel amazing in our body!

 Get workout advice, high-protein recipes & healthy habits